 You may wake up with breathlessness, dizziness, and nausea if you accidentally rolled over on your back and stayed there for long enough to compress the blood vessels.
 Therefore, if you do not wake up and continue to sleep on your back, your body will warn you with signs of blood vessel compression before it causes any adverse effects to you or your baby.

-Despite the potential adverse effects of sleeping on the back, research indicates that it does not increase the risk of complications, such as stillbirth, high maternal blood pressure, and reduced size of the baby at birth (8).
+Despite the potential adverse effects of sleeping on the back, research indicates that it does not increase the risk of complications, such as stillbirthiXFetal demise occurring at or after 20 weeks of pregnancy , high maternal blood pressure, and reduced size of the baby at birth (8).
 However, more research is needed to understand the implications of sleeping on the back in different trimesters of pregnancy (9).
 Therefore, until then, give preference to sleeping on your sides, yet do not panic if you find yourself on your back once in a while.

 How To Sleep Comfortably During Pregnancy?